-The COVID-19 pandemic is changing the way many Americans shop, with online purchasing in the U.S. increasing more than 31 percent in the second quarter over the first, according to Census Bureau quarterly E-Commerce reports.
-And 2020 third quarter online retail sales estimates were up more than 36 percent over 2019.
+The COVID-19 pandemic has changed the way many Americans shop, with online purchasing in the U.S. increasing steadily, according to Census Bureau quarterly E-Commerce reports.
 More shopping online means more package deliveries for consumers.

-As we head into the holiday season, the FCC has received complaints about a resurgence in delivery notification scam calls and texts, proving once again that fraudsters are following the trends and adapting their scams to steal your money and information.
+With the increase in deliveries, the FCC has received complaints about delivery notification scam calls and texts, proving once again that fraudsters are following the trends and adapting their scams to steal your money and information.

 Many delivery scams start with a text message or an email about delivering a package to your address, according to the Better Business Bureau.
 These messages often include a "tracking link" that you are urged to click in order to update your delivery or payment preferences.
 You might also get a voicemail message with a call-back number, or a "missed delivery" tag on your door with a number to call.